Table of Contents

 - Paid sick leave

-- Paid annual leave of a minimum of 20 days each year
+- Paid annual leave of a minimum of 20 working days each year

 - Parental leave (which is paid for by Irish government social services programs, not necessarily the employer)